pyamnihc/PandaV/README.md

 ## Karplus-Strong String Synthesis for Tiny Tapeout
 This is simplified implementation of Karplus-Strong (KS) string synthesis based on papers, [Digital Synthesis of Plucked-String and Drum Timbres](https://doi.org/10.2307/3680062) and [Extensions of the Karplus-Strong Plucked-String Algorithm](https://doi.org/10.2307/3680063).

 A register map controls and configures the KS synthesis module.
 This register map is accessed through a SPI interface.
-Synthesized sound samples are sent out through the I2S Transmitter interface.
+Synthesized sound samples are sent out through the I2S transmitter interface.

 ### SPI Frame
 SPI Mode: CPOL = 0, CPHA = 1
 16-bit SPI frame is defined as,